aninditadash/react-ecommerce-app/README.md

 - __Transformation:__ Babel applies various plugins to the AST to convert the code into a desired format.
 For example, it converts JSX into `React.createElement()` calls or converts ES6 arrow functions into regular functions.
 - __Code Generation:__ Finally, Babel generates JavaScript code from the transformed AST.
 This is the final JavaScript output that browsers can execute.

-### **Reconciliation Algorithm**
+### **Reconciliation process in React**

-The Reconciliation Algorithm is responsible for comparing the previous Virtual DOM with the new one to determine what changed.
+The Reconciliation process is responsible for comparing the previous Virtual DOM with the new one to determine what changed.
 React uses an optimized diffing algorithm to minimize the number of changes it needs to apply to the real DOM.
+The reconciliation process involves the following steps:

+- React calls the `render()` method of a component to generate a new Virtual DOM representation.
+This new Virtual DOM is compared with the previous Virtual DOM snapshot.
+- React compares the old and new Virtual DOM trees to determine the differences, using the __Diffing Algorithm__.
+Instead of re-rendering the entire UI, React updates only the changed nodes.
+- Once the differences are determined, React applies the updates to the real DOM in the most efficient way.
+It batches updates and minimizes reflows and repaints for better performance.
+- The diffing algorithm identifies the differences between the old and new virtual DOM trees, while reconciliation encompasses the entire process of updating the real DOM based on these differences.

 ### **React Fiber**

-React Fiber is the reimplementation of the React core algorithm that improves the rendering performance, especially in complex applications.
+React Fiber is a complete re-implementation of React's core reconciliation algorithm, introduced in React 16.
+Its primary purpose is to improve the performance and responsiveness of React applications, especially in scenarios involving complex UIs, animations, and user interactions.

+### **Memoization in React** (to be done later)

 React.memo() for Functional Components: React provides a higher-order component called React.memo() that can be used to optimize the rendering of functional components.